-Dark Adaptation Of The Eye
+Night Vision Adaptation Of The Eye

-Rods (the receptors for greatest night vision) require 30-45 minutes or longer of absolute darkness to attain maximum sensitivity after exposure to bright light.
+Rods and Cones differ greatly in their rate of dark adaptation (the speed at which they adapt to changing illumination conditions).Rods (the receptors for greatest night vision) require 45 minutes or longer of absolute darkness to attain maximum sensitivity after exposure to bright light.

-The cones do not achieve the same level of night vision sensitivity as the rods.
-The rods slowly adapt to dim illumination, but eventually achieve a much greater sensitivity than the cones.
+The Cones do not achieve the same level of night vision sensitivity as the Rods.
+The Rods slowly adapt to dim illumination, but eventually achieve a much greater sensitivity than the cones.

 You can also fixate to one side of a target to avoid the central blind spot, as well as to scan, utilizing the most sensitive part of the retina to improve target detection at night.

-Rods (night vision) are mostly sensitive to blue – green while less sensitive to the red portion of the visible spectrum.
-In other words, during night vision, if looking off-angle at a target (15-20 degrees), green light will appear brighter than the Red .
+Rods are mostly sensitive to blue – green while less sensitive to the red portion of the visible spectrum.
+In other words while using human night vision, if looking off-angle at a target (15-20 degrees), Green will appear brighter than the Red .

 Visual Acuity (Focus) At Night

-Visual acuity at night is derived from small differences in the brightness between objects and their background (contrast).
+Visual acuity at night is derived from small differences in brightness between objects and their background (contrast).

-Dark adaptation of the rods develops slowly over a period of 20 to 30 minutes (apprx.
-80% ‘night vision’.
+Dark adaptation of the Rods develop slowly over a period of 20 to 30 minutes to approximately 80% ‘night vision’.

 Dark adaptation is independent in each eye.
 Even though bright light may shine into one eye, the other eye will retain its dark adaptation if it is protected from the light.